Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Introduction

 Taking eccentricity into account is also important as ignoring it can lead to systematic biases in parameter estimation~\cite{Cho:2022cdy, Divyajyoti:2023rht, Bonino:2022hkj, Wu:2020zwr,Lower:2018seu, Ramos-Buades:2023yhy, OShea:2021faf, Favata:2021vhw, Favata:2013rwa, Sun:2015bva, Wagner:2024ecj, LIGOScientific:2016ebw, DuttaRoy:2024aew}.
 So far, eccentric waveform models have not been used for analysis of the LVK GW transient catalogues (GWTC) \cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2016aoc, LIGOScientific:2021usb}.
 This limitation may cause biases and have implications on hierarchical BBH population studies and tests of GR~\cite{Saini:2023rto, Bhat:2022amc, Ma:2019rei, Narayan:2023vhm, Shaikh:2024wyn, Saini:2022igm}.

 Several parameter-estimation studies that included one eccentric parameter in the waveform model have been carried out in the last few years~\cite{Sun:2015bva,Romero-Shaw:2019itr,Gayathri:2020coq, Iglesias:2022xfc, Romero_Shaw:2020thy, Wu:2020zwr, Lenon:2020oza, Ramos-Buades:2019uvh, OShea:2021faf, Romero-Shaw:2022xko}.
 There have also been parameter estimation studies that use two parameters to explore the effect of eccentricity~\cite{Gamba:2021gap,Ramos-Buades:2023yhy,Bonino:2022hkj}.
 In particular, Ref.~\cite{Bonino:2022hkj} performed inference by fixing the binary at apastron and sampling on the initial eccentricity and the average starting frequency between apastron and periastron.
 On the other hand, Ref.~\cite{Ramos-Buades:2023yhy} fixes the orbit averaged starting frequency and samples directly on the relativistic anomaly and the eccentricity.
 We note that sampling on starting frequency and eccentricity at fixed relativistic anomaly may not be equivalent to sampling on eccentricity and relativistic anomaly at a fixed starting frequency.
 In principle these methods can probe the same parameter space.
 However, if sampling on the starting frequency, one has to choose arbitrary prior bounds on the starting frequency.
 If there are templates with a better match to the GW outside of these bounds, this method does not cover the same parameter space as the method which fixes the starting frequency and samples on the relativistic anomaly and eccentricity.
 In addition, sampling on the starting frequency will change the reference point where the binary properties, such as the reference phase, are measured.
 Finally, Ref.~\cite{Gamba:2021gap} samples on the energy and angular momentum of the binary at a fixed instantaneous starting frequency.
 We note that whereas Ref.~\cite{Ramos-Buades:2023yhy} deals with (bound) eccentric orbits, Ref.~\cite{Gamba:2021gap} focuses on hyperbolic orbits.
+During the referee period of this paper there have been even more studies with eccentric waveform models including Refs.~\cite{McMillin:2025hof, Morras:2025xfu, Planas:2025jny}.